JoshuaKGoldberg/Goldblog/content/blog/team-isolation-pitfalls/index.md

 I'm not talking about the normal growing pains of expanding a small area of code; I mean the really divergent patterns that make existing developers think _"this is so off; why didn't they talk to us?"_.
 Maybe this isn't an issue you've experienced, but for me, it's been a consistent pain point with new product teams I've been on or partnered with over the last near-decade.

-In this blog post, I will provide vague anecdotal observations and associated reasoninng to support the following three tenants:
+In this blog post, I will provide vague anecdotal observations and associated reasoning to support the following three tenants:

 1. Don't deprive junior developers of senior developers _(or vice versa)_
 2. Don't deprive new developers of area experts